 In the spirit of the partnership, and to reflect how IMI 2 JU call topics are built on identified scientific priorities agreed together with EFPIA beneficiaries/large industrial beneficiaries, these beneficiaries intend to significantly contribute to the programme leadership and project and financial management.
 The final architecture of the full proposal will be defined by the participants in compliance with the IMI 2 JU rules and with a view to the achievement of the project objectives.
 The allocation of a leading role within the consortium will be discussed in the course of the drafting of the full proposal to be submitted at stage 2.
-To facilitate the formation of the final consortium, until the roles are formally appointed through the consortium agreement, the proposed project leader from among EFPIA beneficiaries/large industrial beneficiaries shall facilitate an efficient negotiation of project content and required agreements.
-All beneficiaries are encouraged to discuss the project architecture and governance and the weighting of responsibilities and priorities therein.
+To facilitate the formation of the final consortium, until the roles are formally appointed through the consortium agreement, the proposed project leader from among EFPIA beneficiaries/large industrial beneficiaries are encouraged to discuss the project architecture and governance and the weighting of responsibilities and priorities therein.